hannibunny/mlbook/ml/machinelearning/svm.md

 \label{eq:k2svmklass}
 \end{eqnarray}

-This goal can equivalently be formulated by imposing the following condition:
+This goal can equivalently be formulated by imposing the following condition

 $$
 r_p (\mathbf{w}^T \mathbf{x_p} + w_0 ) \geq 1
 $$

-Note, that this condition defines a **boundary area**, not simply a **boundary line**, as in other algorithms, where the condition, that must be fullfilled is:
+to be fullfilled for all training-instances.
+Note, that this condition defines a **boundary area**, rather than just a **boundary line**, as in other algorithms, where the condition, that must be fullfilled is:

 $$
 r_p (\mathbf{w}^T \mathbf{x_p} + w_0 ) \geq 0